 Professor Yu Zhenhua

-Professor Yu obtained one Ph.D. from East China Normal University and another from University of Bergen.
-He is now Chairman of the Department of Philosophy, ECNU and Co-director of the Knowledge and Action Lab, Joriss.
-He is also a professor of Chinese philosophy at New York University Shanghai.
-He has published more than 10 English articles in journals such as International Philosophical Quarterly, Philosophy Today, Dao: A Journal of Comparative Philosophy, and Tradition and Discovery.
+Professor Yu obtained one Ph.D. from East China Normal University and another from University of Bergen, Norway.
+He is now the Chairperson of the Department of Philosophy, ECNU and Co-director of the Knowledge and Action Lab, Joriss.
+He also teaches a course on Chinese philosophy at New York University Shanghai.
+Research Areas: metaphysics, epistemology and comparative philosophy.

-The Tacit Dimension of Human Knowledge, Beijing: Beijing University Press, 2012
+The Tacit Dimension of Human Knowledge, Beijing: Beijing University Press, 2012.

 "The Expansion of Epistemology: The Metaphysical and the Practical Approach", Dao: A Journal of Comparative Philosophy, Vol.11, No.2, 2012.

 "Embodiment in Polanyi's Theory of Tacit Knowing", Philosophy Today, Vol. 52, No.2, 2008.

 Prof. Fang obtained his Ph.D. at Beijing University in 2001.
 He is now a professor and doctoral supervisor at the Department of Philosophy, ECNU.
 Fang was a visiting professor in 2006 at Harvard University and at Oxford University in 2009.
 Research Areas: Neo-Confucianism, Confucian Ethics, Interpretation of classics.

 The Painting Comes After the Plain Groundwork: The Interpretations and Philosophical Studies of the Classics, Beijing: Beijing University Press, 2012.